 The Institute of Fine Arts is dedicated to graduate teaching and advanced research in the history of art, archaeology, and the conservation and technology of works of art.
-The Institute offers the degrees of Master of Arts and Doctor of Philosophy, the Advanced Certificate in Conservation of Works of Art for those M.A. students choosing to specialize in Conservation, and the Certificate in Curatorial Studies issued jointly with the Metropolitan Museum of Art as part of the Ph.D. program.
+The Institute offers the degrees of Master of Arts and Doctor of Philosophy, M.S. in the Conservation of Historic and Artistic Works and an M.A. in the History of Art and Archaeology for those M.A. students choosing to specialize in Conservation, and the Certificate in Curatorial Studies issued jointly with the Metropolitan Museum of Art as part of the Ph.D. program.

 The Institute for the Study of the Ancient World is a center for advanced scholarly research and graduate education, intended to cultivate comparative and connective investigations of the ancient world.
 It will feature doctoral and postdoctoral programs, with the aim of training a new generation of scholars who will enter the global academic community and become intellectual leaders.

 The Leonard N. Stern School of Business offers B.S., M.B.A., and Ph.D. degrees.
 Students may specialize in accounting; economics; finance; information systems; international business; management; marketing; operations management; statistics; and actuarial science.
 Enrollment in the graduate program may be full or part time.

 Robert F. Wagner Graduate School of Public Service